Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Methodology Details

 \subsection{Architecture}

 \textbf{Model setup}.
-The image size in the BAPPS dataset~\cite{bapps} is $64 \times 64$, and we pad it to $70 \times 70$ with zero-padding.
-Subsequently, we partition the image into 25 patches, with each sized at $14 \times 14$.
-We encode the image patches into 25 visual tokens using the CLIP pre-trained ViT-L/14~\cite{clip}, with each token having the channel of 1024.
-To accommodate the smaller image size of $70 \times 70$, as opposed to the standard $224 \times 224$, we truncate the position embeddings in ViT accordingly.
-The image projection layer projects these visual tokens to the hidden dimension of the Vicuna-v1.5-7B~\cite{vicuna}, which is 4096.
+The image size in the BAPPS dataset~\cite{bapps} is $64 \times 64$.
+For other datasets including the detailed description dataset in LAMM~\cite{lamm} and existing IQA datasets, we keep the ratio between height and width and resize the short edge to 224.
+We then pad the image size to be a multiple of 14 with zero-padding, and partition the image into patches, with each sized at $14 \times 14$.
+We encode the image patches into visual tokens using the CLIP pre-trained ViT-L/14~\cite{clip}, with each token having the channel of 1024.
+To accommodate varying image resolutions, we interpolate (in bicubic mode) the position embedding in CLIP.
+The image projection layer projects these visual tokens to the hidden dimension of the LLM (\eg, Vicuna-v0-7B~\cite{vicuna}, Vicuna-v1.5-7B~\cite{vicuna}, and LLaMA-2-chat-7B~\cite{llama2}), which is 4096.
 In LoRA, the rank and scale factor are both set as 16.
-There are 32 attention layers in Vicuna-v1.5-7B in total.
+There are 32 attention layers in the LLM in total.
 In each attention layer, the projection weights of ``query'', ``key'', ``value'', and ``output'' are adjusted using two delta parameters with the shape of $4096 \times 16$ and $16 \times 4096$, respectively.